joealcorn/single-beat/README.md

 How
 ---------

-We use redis as a lock server, and wrap your process with single-beat, in two servers,
+We use memcached as a lock server, and wrap your process with single-beat, in two servers,

 ```bash
 single-beat celery beat